crybot/obsidian-flashcards-llm/README.md

 at the end of your note soon enough.
 Please note that multi-line flashcard generation sometimes does not work.
 Consider using `gpt-4o` or `gpt-4-turbo` for better results.
+You can also execute the command `Generate flashcards with new settings` which lets you transiantly customize the settings on the fly by specifying a custom prompt, the number of flashcards to generate and whether they have to be multiline.

 ## Tips